marmelab/react-admin/docs/Configurable.md

 ## Usage

-Wrap any component with `<Configurable>` and define its editor to let users customize it via a UI.
+Wrap any component with `<Configurable>` and define its editor component to let users customize it via a UI.
 Don't forget to pass down props to the inner component.
 Note that every configurable component needs a unique preference key, that is used to persist the user's preferences in the Store.

 ```jsx
 import { Configurable } from 'react-admin';